NASDAQ: TLRY

 XMG

 XMG is the #1 cannabis beverage brand in Canada focused on delivering high intensity and full flavor.
 Every beverage is maxed out at 10mg of nano-emulsified THC for a powerful and fast-acting experience.
 XMG is bold and unapologetic – our mission is to be straight-up, bold, and rebellious in creating beverages that are unique, intense, and fun.
 With multiple product lines ranging from XMG+, with naturally occurring caffeine, to XMG Zero, with zero calories and zero sugar, and a range of flavors across nostalgic sodas and refreshing fruit flavors, there’s something for everyone and every occasion.
+Building on this success, we have extended the XMG brand into edibles, bringing the same unique, intense, and fun brand elements to the category.

 Mollo